domalouf/BlackjackProject/BlackJackProject/Resources/README.txt

 MVC Architecture:
 This program uses Model View Controller to handle seperation of concerns for the different projects.

+Model contains all information about players and physical parts of Blackjack.
+It contains information on basic strategy.
+It is manipulated by the controller and looked at by the view.

 View has a reference to model and controller.
 The controller owns the model, but the view has a reference.
 It displays all information to the user